Please click the questions below to see the answers of our most frequently asked questions.

 How much does the school cost?

-At most tracks a Single Day School costs $450 to bring your own bike and $675 to rent a bike.
-Most 2-Day Camps are $2450.
-Check this link for exact track prices:
+At most tracks, a Single day School costs $625 to bring your own bike and $825 to rent our BMW.
+2-Day Camps at most tracks are $2795 on your bike and $2995 using our BMW.
+Check this link for exact prices: https://superbikeschool.com/

 What is your cancellation/reschedule/refund policy?